casperleerink/liuxinyue/src/pages/about.md

 ---
 ![](/assets/banner.png)

 Xinyue Liu is a visual artist whose work takes form in film, photography, text, and installation.
-She completed her Master of Fine Arts in Interdisciplinary Studies at Simon
+She completed her Master of Fine Arts in Interdisciplinary Studies at Simon Fraser University and holds a Bachelor’s degree in Radio and Television Productions from
-Fraser University and holds a Bachelor’s degree in Radio and Television Productions from Jilin University, China.
+Jilin University, China.

-Often incorporating found objects and archival images, she explores themes of family, nostalgia, displacement, and memory.
+Often incorporating found objects and archival images, she explores themes of nostalgia, displacement, and memory.

 ![](/assets/end banner.png)